 This Post provides a link to Chapter 14 from my book“Painting with Light and Colour”, which is the fourth of the five chapters devoted to colour mixing.
 Its purpose is to show that all the complications of colour theory proposed and explained in the previous chapters, need not be a barrier to our creativity when it comes to their practical application.
 Quite the reverse.
-Below is a reprise of the “Introductory” to Chapter 14.
+Below the image of a student at work, is a reprise of the “Introductory” to Chapter 14.
 If its claims make you want to find out more, click on the link beneath it to obtain a .PDF version of the chapter, which will explain how it can be made easy (a) to mix and (b) to make use of any of the thousands of subtly different, complex colours required for exploring the full extent of colour space.

 The other colour mixing chapters